maryammod/personal-website/content/posts/linux-tree-command.md

 ---
 title: Linux tree command
-description: >-
-  Tree command?
+description: Tree command?
 Machine Learning?
 Yes! you are asking the right question.
-At first glance, there is no connection between Linux tree command and Machine Learning stuff.
+There is no connection between Linux tree command and Machine Learning stuff.
 But when you need to prepare your data to feed your network you must know about Linux command to download or upload the data from or to Linux server.
 Let's get into it.